January in London, England

 - Get to know your lecturers and fellow students, giving you a more personal learning experience

-- Study and live in brand new facilities – every student gets their own bedroom and two meals per day are included
+- Study and live in new facilities – every student gets their own bedroom and a meal card that is valid at a number of eateries on campus

 - London is not only a business capital of the world, it’s also a great place to play.
 Few cities in the world can match London for culture, history and excitement